spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/airgap/kubernetes-airgap-instructions.md

 ---

 8. Download the airgap setup binary.
-Our support team will provide you with the proper version and the necessary credentials.
-Replace the commands below with the recommended version and credentials provided by our support team.
+Our support team will provide you with the proper version and credentials.
+Replace the values in the commands below with our support team's recommended version and credentials.

   ```shell
   VERSION=4.0.19